 Janitorial supplies help owners and managers maintain clean, healthy, safe and functional buildings.
 These products are necessary but some might also present health and environmental risks.
 Environmental impacts come from the raw materials needed to manufacture the products.
 Other common issues stem from the waste generated from over packaging and the improper and excessive use of janitorial supplies.
 A simple solution to the issue of waste is to purchase products meant for repeated use and that are biodegradable, where applicable.

-To reduce harmful environmental impacts and support the public health of maintenance staff and building occupants, the Green Purchasing Committee has set out guidelines for the procurement of janitorial supplies.
+To reduce harmful environmental impacts and support the public health of maintenance staff and building occupants, the Green Purchasing Committee has set out guidelines for the procurement of janitorial supplies and services.

 When procuring janitorial supplies and in consideration of the environment and public health, state agencies are encouraged to use the following products:

-According to the American College of Allergy, Asthma and Immunology, asthma affects more than 26 million people in the United States.
+- Free of Asthmagens: According to the American College of Allergy, Asthma and Immunology, asthma affects more than 26 million people in the United States.
 Respiratory irritants, including chemicals and fragrances found in cleaning, disinfectant and floor care products, can provoke or exacerbate asthma.
 The Association

 of Occupational and Environmental Clinics lists hundreds of asthmagens that might be found in occupational environments.
 One example, commonly used in cleaning supplies, is monoethanolamine (MEA).
 MEA is frequently found in detergents, disinfectants and surfactants.
 It is also a common solvent in floor strippers.